 Water recirculates through 384 independently controlled solenoid valves at the top of the structure to create a wall of water.
 This water starts from a collection pool on the ground and is pumped up to a 4″ distribution pipe that feeds the solenoids.
 Rotational encoders mounted on the swing axis gather information about the angle and speed of each swing.
 That information is sent to a computer that predicts the action of the rider.
 The computer then creates a hole in the wall of water, allowing the rider to swing through without getting wet.

-See the Waterfall Swing in action in the video below, and be sure to check out the other fascinating creations by some of today’s most inspiring machine builders in our ongoing Powering Innovation series.
+See the Waterfall Swing in action in the video below, and be sure to check out the other fascinating projects by some of today’s most inspiring innovators in our customer stories.